|Badminton Group||Ukulele Group|

 - Guitar Playing for Fun Members should have a basic knowledge of guitar playing, and should know some chords and strum patterns.
 Members should ideally read ‘TAB’, with no need to read musical notation.
 We have beginner sessions for those without these prerequisites.

-- History We have sessions on all aspects and periods of prehistory and history, with particular reference to Scotland.
+- History (Scottish) We have sessions on all aspects and periods of prehistory and history, with particular reference to Scotland.
 Topics are chosen and presented by group members.

 - Home and Away Our aim is to organise holidays, short breaks and day outings.
 We aim to help people who do not wish to travel alone to enjoy the company of other members.